 This is a dynamic stretch to the calves.

-Perform 1 set of 5 reps in a smooth controlled movement, and holding that bottom position for 2 seconds with an intensity of feeling a good stretch happening in dropping the heel down.
+Perform one set of 5 reps in a smooth, controlled movement, and holding that bottom position for 2 seconds with an intensity of feeling a good stretch happening in dropping the heel down.

-Give those 3 exercises a go to overcome the dull pain in your calf, just above your ankles.
+Give these exercises a go to overcome the dull pain in your calf, just above your ankles.

 Rick Kaselj, MS